 If I had to name only one thing you should get right, this would be it.

-It is so important to find the market rate of the home to find the right tenant and have a successful experience.
-The owners that come back to us after leaving us will typically say it is because we find the best tenants. . . not that we are the cheapest.
+It is so important to find the market rate of the home to find the right resident and have a successful experience.
+The owners that come back to us after leaving us will typically say it is because we find the best residents. . . not that we are the cheapest.

-Use the above help you find your right tenant.
+Use the above help you find your right resident.
 Staying disciplined to the process will yield you overwhelmingly successful results.

 Matthew is the CEO of Evernest.
 He is a student of the book Good to Great and is passionate about building the best property management company on the planet (and maybe even the universe if Elon Musk will hurry up).
 You can usually find Matthew at the baseball field with his son, at a dance recital with his daughter, or at his favorite restaurant with his wife, when he’s not in the office.
 And if you can’t find him in any of those places, it probably means he’s traveling.